 - Keep small pets out of the sun.

 Think carefully about the best place for their enclosure.
 Your small pets will be happiest and healthiest out of direct sunlight.
 Most small pets are very sensitive to changes in temperature and are unable to move to cooler areas themselves.
 If they're in the sun they could quickly overheat.

 On a hot day, your small pets will appreciate being kept in a cool and airy room.
 An open window can bring in some fresh air but make sure your pet's enclosure is out of any draughts.
 A cold draught blowing over them all day can become quite dangerous if they have nowhere to shelter.
 Make sure to check on them regularly.

 Your pets will need to drink more in hotter weather.
 They'll need access to fresh, clean water all day.
 Check their water bottles every day to make sure they're changed for fresh, cool water and that the spouts aren't blocked.
 Check regularly throughout the day and refill the bottles with when necessary.

 - Fruit and veg treats.

 On hot days, give your small pets a bit of a treat with some fresh fruit and veg.
 Snacks like apple or celery have extra water in them so will help keep your pet hydrated.
-You can even pop these in the fridge or freezer to make them extra cool.
+You can even pop these in the fridge to make them extra cool.

 - A homemade ice pack.